 Taking the decision to embark on counselling can be daunting and anxiety provoking.
 Choosing to face our problems or fears, understand past and present experiences or to make a change takes courage.
 Finding the right counsellor is important, so in the first instance I am happy to have a telephone conversation to answer any questions.
 I also offer a reduced fee for our first meeting to allow you to meet me and discuss whether therapy is right for you, and in turn that I am the right therapist for you.

 I can offer the flexibility of short or longer term therapy.
-Although I feel face-to-face sessions offer the most therapeutic advantage, I am able to offer telephone or skype sessions.
+I am able to offer telephone or skype/zoom sessions.
 Sessions are usually booked for 50 minutes, however longer sessions are possible.
 Deciding to embark on counselling does require a financial commitment, with this in mind for those on low incomes I can offer reduced session rates, as well as for students and those training in counselling or psychotherapy.
 Please contact me to discuss.

 Training, qualifications & experience

-I have a BACP Accredited Postgraduate Diploma in Counselling and Psychotherapy from the University of East London.
+I have a Postgraduate Diploma in Counselling and Psychotherapy (BACP Accredited) and an MA in Counselling and Psychotherapy from the University of East London.
 My approach is integrative which means I draw on a variety of models and techniques that best suit my client’s individual needs.
-As a BACP Accredited member I have undergone additional in-depth assessment regarding my practice and experience.
+As a BACP accredited and registered member I have undergone additional in-depth assessment regarding my practice and experience.
 Throughout each year it is a requirement that I continue to update my skills and knowledge by engaging in continual professional development activities.